The installation and usage of NixOSCompose differs in function of the state at

 Local installation

-The following commands will drop you in a shell where the nxc
+The following commands will drop you in a shell where the nxc command is

 git clone https://gitlab.inria.fr/nixos-compose/nixos-compose.git